fxu1024/fxu1024.github.io/docs/ds/impaladatacache.md

 ![](../../assets/images/ds/datacache05.png)

-- The previous query will run normally.
+- The previous queries still run normally.
+    - The cache item won't expire as long as the same file metadata is used in the query.
+The reason is that the cache key is (filename, mtime, file offset) where mtime is the last modified time of the file.
+When the mtime in the file metadata doesn't change, the scan request could always hit the cache (if capacity is enough).
+Please see [IMPALA-12491](https://issues.apache.org/jira/browse/IMPALA-12491).

 ![](../../assets/images/ds/datacache06.png)

-- New query gets stuck, even if the query is very simple
+- New query gets stuck, even if the query is very simple.

 ![](../../assets/images/ds/datacache07.png)